Geming400/GenColorTriggers/README.md

 ## Maybe Todo idk

-add a `Copy in clipboard` button ??
+- add a `Copy in clipboard` button ??
+- use the `getColorActions` member instead of a parser
+- Optional CK dependency